 During this stage you’ll likely see young people stop eating junk food because they want to be healthy, or start studying more diligently because they want to go to college, or choosing better friends because they want to be successful instead of being dragged down.

 Parents during this stage will still need to use firmness at times but visioning with their young people can have huge benefits.
 Heart-to-heart conversations that discuss a young person’s strengths, challenges, and vision for life, can go a long way to motivate change.
 Visiting a college fair, talking to mature adults, and providing opportunities for service and mission experiences often help form the vision to empower the young person forward.

 Stage #3: Launching

 The magic age of 18 seems to confuse both children and adults today.
-Most young people, even those who are quite motivated aren’t launched until they are in their mid to late 20s.
-This stage often runs between 18-25 give or take two years.
+Most young people, even those who are quite motivated, aren’t typically launched until they are in their mid to late 20’s.
+The third stage of adolescence often runs between ages 18-25, give or take two years.
 The goal of course is to help these young people function independently in life.
-This includes tasks such as getting a job, managing a credit card and checkbook, having transportation.
+This includes tasks such as getting a job, managing a debit card and bank account, and working out some form of transportation.
 But it also includes the ability to handle relationships well, make decisions wisely, and have the character necessary to meet the challenges of adulthood.

 Parenting at this stage varies depending on the child but often requires firmness, visioning, and coaching in a way that guides young people toward the goal.
 Other mentors, bosses, teachers, and spiritual advisors are a tremendous asset during these years.
 It’s great when someone else is saying to your child, “Get here on time,” “Clean up your mess,” and “Get your jobs done.”
 The launching stage requires a delicate balance of pushing the young person in the right direction while at the same time moving the relationship to be adult-adult vs parent-child.
 It’s a careful transition that requires change on the part of both the parent and the child.